-This project will lead to the delivery of around 242 high-quality new homes.
+This project has lead to the delivery of around 242 high-quality homes.
 The homes include two, three and four-bedroom family houses, two-bedroom bungalows along with one and two bedroom flats leaving a design legacy across the district.

 We're committed to improving the lives of our customers and the places they live in.
-Through our grants programme, we work with others to make this happen.